 - Redness and/or Tenderness

 Bunion Sleeves Sizes and Care

 Made with strong, durable Lycra, our bunion correctors will keep away the pain.
-The gentle compression will increase blood flow for additional relief.
-Our sleeves are thin and soft enough to be worn under a regular sock to keep you comfortable while still discreet.
+The gentle compression can stimulate and increase blood flow for additional relief.
+Our sleeves are thin and soft enough to be worn under a regular sock to keep you comfortable while still being discreet.

 • Two Sizes Available: Small and Large